-Gavin is Professorial Fellow with the Bankwest Curtin Economics Research Centre and works closely with staff on a suite of research projects funded by the Australian Housing and Urban Research Institute.
-He also holds the position of Emeritus Professor of Housing and Urban Studies at RMIT University, and Guest Professor, Faculty of Architecture and Built Environment, TU Delft.
-Netherlands.
+Gavin is Professorial Affiliate with the Bankwest Curtin Economics Research Centre and works closely with staff on a suite of research projects funded by the Australian Housing and Urban Research Institute.
+He also holds the position of Emeritus Professor of Housing and Urban Studies at RMIT University, and Guest Professor, Faculty of Architecture and Built Environment, TU Delft, Netherlands.
 He previously held positions in the economics departments of Murdoch University (Western Australia), the University of Glasgow and University of Aberdeen (Scotland).

 Professor Wood’s main research interests are in urban economics, housing finance, labour economics and public policy.
 He has published widely, and in recent years has authored articles on housing and tax issues in Real Estate Economics and the Journal of Housing Economics.
 His applied research covers a wide range of approaches from applied econometric modelling, through microsimulation modelling to the application of qualitative research methods.
 In recent years he has been conducted research on housing tax issues, including negative gearing and the capital gains tax discount; the relationship between intergeneration transfers, the distribution of wealth and home ownership; housing assistance, work incentives and labour supply; and modelling the price elasticity of housing supply